PaulKinlan/paul.kinlan.me/content/2016-12-28-whither-flash.markdown

 **Reference**: [Announcement](https://webkit.org/blog/6589/next-steps-for-legacy-plug-ins/)

-**TL;DR** &mdash; Safari will act like uncommon NPAPI plugins installed by default.
+**TL;DR** &mdash; Safari will act like uncommon NPAPI plugins are installed by default.
 If a site requires the use of Flash, Silverlight or Java then user will be able to enable it once or always (as long as the user keeps using the site) by clicking on a placeholder in the page and the developer does not ask the user to install a plugin (it's a common method that developers employ - no flash, go and install it before trying to run it).
 Safari on iOS has been replacing [Flash YT embeds with the HTML embed since iPhone OS 1, and recently on macOS since 10.0.2](https://trac.webkit.org/browser/trunk/Source/WebCore/Modules/plugins/YouTubePluginReplacement.cpp).

 **Thanks to [Ricky Mondello](https://twitter.com/rmondello/status/815019507194494976)